MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 ![import packages](../media/0.png)

 To start building Mixed Reality applications, there are some settings we need to change in Unity.
-The Mixed Reality Toolkit makes this super simple.
+The Mixed Reality Toolkit will be helpful for this task.
 Select the "Apply Mixed Reality Project Settings" option in the Unity Editor:

 `Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Project Settings`